IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   It also installs `git-lfs` explicitly and fails fast when a dry-run `git lfs fetch --all --dry-run` detects blobs that are absent on `origin`, preventing partially replicated repositories from producing broken wheelhouses.
-The job now archives `wheelhouse/`, `models/`, and `images/` as compressed tarballs so environments without LFS can hydrate themselves using the fallback procedure documented in `offline-contingency.md`.
+After committing refreshed artefacts the orchestrator now issues `git lfs push --all <remote>` automatically, ensuring large binaries reach the remote before CI runs.
+The job also archives `wheelhouse/`, `models/`, and `images/` as compressed tarballs so environments without LFS can hydrate themselves using the fallback procedure documented in `offline-contingency.md`.

 ## Git automation